 - 8.31.23 Policies WEL17 (Market Housing) and WEL18 (Affordable Housing) both seek to secure approximately 15% of homes within each phase of residential development to be constructed as lifetime homes (or equivalent government standard.)
 The precise proportions and location of the lifetime homes standard properties shall reflect the demographics of the population and the identified need at the time the dwellings come forward.
 Furthermore, the policies both seek to ensure that the provision of this quantum and type of dwelling does not render the phase economically unviable. - 8.31.24 Policy WEL17 states that the provision of Lifetime Homes is subject to the need to ensure that the phase remains economically viable.
 As set out above in the viability section of this report, this type of building adds a premium to the build costs such that zero Lifetime homes are proposed for the development by the applicant due to the development economics as set out in the Viability Section of this report. - 8.31.25 Policy WEL36 of the Welborne Plan requires applications to be supported with an energy statement which looks to optimise the energy efficiency of buildings through the layout, orientation and use of low or zero carbon technologies and building methods.
 The policy also requires applicants to demonstrate how high energy efficiency standards will be achieved including meeting the Passivhaus standard.
-Policy WEL36 also requires the development of Welborne to incorporate 10% of dwellings to be built to a Passivhaus Standard unless it can be demonstrated to be unviable and what the maximum proportion of dwellings built to this standard will be. - 8.31.26 The application is supported by a broad and strategic Site Wide Energy Statement which sets out the broad aspirations for the delivery of sustainable homes at Welborne.
+Policy WEL36 also requires the development of Welborne to incorporate 10% of dwellings to be built to a Passivhaus Standard unless it can be demonstrated to be unviable and what the maximum proportion of dwellings built to this standard will be.

+- 8.31.26 The application is supported by a broad and strategic Site Wide Energy Statement which sets out the broad aspirations for the delivery of sustainable homes at Welborne.
 Given the outline nature of the application each reserved matter application will require the submission of a more detailed and application specific energy statement to articulate how the detailed buildings will deliver a sustainable and energy efficient development.
 This is addressed by a planning condition as part of the recommendation. - 8.31.27 Passivhaus is an energy, comfort and quality standard that goes beyond the current Building Regulations.
-To date almost 1,000 Passivhaus homes have been completed in the UK, mostly as affordable housing but with some Passivhaus housing for sale.
-A true Passivhaus must be certified by a Passivhaus Certifier and verified by the Passivhaus Institute in Germany, who own and developed the standard.

-- 8.31.28 Due to viability considerations, no Passivhaus homes are proposed during the development by the applicant. - 8.31.29 However, the viability review mechanism process is designed to enable the Borough Council to exercise its preference of how additional housing should be delivered.
-The Viability Review Mechanism will have the flexibility to deliver more affordable housing, change the tenure mix or to provide other house types such as passivhaus or lifetime homes.
-On this basis the provision of zero passivhaus homes and lifetime homes for the first 3,000 homes is considered acceptable by Officers, but the viability review mechanism will keep the potential for future delivery of these types of building under review.
+To date in excess of 1,000 Passivhaus homes have been completed in the UK, mostly as affordable housing but with some Passivhaus housing for sale.
+A true Passivhaus must be certified by a Passivhaus Certifier and verified by the Passivhaus Institute in Germany, who own and developed the standard. - 8.31.28 Due to viability considerations, no Passivhaus homes are proposed during the development by the applicant. - 8.31.29 The viability review mechanism process is designed to enable the Borough Council to exercise its preference of how additional housing should be delivered.
+Up until the HIG funding has been repaid in full, the viability review mechanism will have the flexibility to deliver more affordable housing and/or change the tenure mix.
+Following full repayment of the HIG, viability review mechanisms will be able to look at not only more affordable housing and changes to the tenure mix but also whether to provide other house types such as passivhaus or lifetime homes.
+On this basis the provision of zero passivhaus homes and lifetime homes for the first 2,000 homes is considered acceptable by Officers, but the viability review mechanism will keep the potential for future delivery of these types of building under review.